devtpc/Spark03-ML/README.md

 > [!NOTE]
 > The result best AUC is 0.923, which is better than the baseline model.
 According to the original task, the AUC should be 0.91 (or as per the charts, 0.9147), meaning better than the baseline model, however a bit worse, than our model calculated.
 This diversion from the original example is a bit unexpected, especially, that although the modelling uses randomization, we are using a seed.
 > However, it is a very possible explanation, that something was changed in the xgboost model's implementation, or in those default values, which our model does not exactly set, and in which it relies on the default values.
-Accoording to the introductury part of the notebook, it was designed when 7.3 LTS ML runtime was widespread.
+According to the introductury part of the notebook, it was designed when 7.3 LTS ML runtime was widespread.
 Nowadays 9.1 LTS ML version is the oldest, which can be choosen in a Databricks cluster.
 As our result is better than the original one, it should not bother us.

 From the experiments page we can compare the best resulting models and their hyperparameters: